Finding Balance Through Grief: The Healing Power of Massage

 Easing Stress and Anxiety

-Massage reduces cortisol levels and increases serotonin and dopamine; neurotransmitters linked to mood regulation.
+Massage reduces cortisol levels and increases serotonin and dopamine, neurotransmitters linked to mood regulation.
 This helps ease anxiety and stress that often intensify during bereavement.

 Types of Massage That Help During Bereavement